Open community. Curated marketplace.

 List what you're open to

-Post your restaurant with the kind of partnership you want — investor, franchise partner, marketing help, full sale, or just open to the right conversation.
+Post your restaurant with the kind of partnership you want — investor, franchise partner, operator, marketing help, or if you're just open to developing relationships with other owners and industry stakeholders.
 You set the terms.

 02